profile

 Why Dear Sam Exists

-Reader, For the man called to build Dear Sam began with a real man.
+Hello Reader, For the man called to build Dear Sam began with a real man.
 A friend.
 A client.
 A businessman carrying real weight.
 Like a lot of men, he was trying to build something good - provide well, lead faithfully, grow the business, shoulder responsibility, and make something of the opportunity God had put in front of him.
 And like a lot of men, he was also living in the tension that comes with that calling.
-Because it is possible to gain ground in business while losing ground everywhere...
+Because it is possible to gain ground in business while losing ground...